 - Light switches: And surprisingly, she also confessed, "Electrical and light switches are another germ hotspot."
 So be sure to give these a once over with the disinfectant as you're cleaning your kitchen too!

-- Appliances: These might not seem dirty, but we often use our kitchen appliances—such as our mini food processors or hand blenders—when we're right in the middle of cooking or chopping, so they're highly likely to get food left on them which could harbour bacteria.
+- Appliances: These might not seem dirty, but we often use our kitchen appliances—such as our mini food processors or our best hand blenders—when we're right in the middle of cooking or chopping, so they're highly likely to get food left on them which could harbour bacteria.

 - Kitchen sink: But most terrifyingly is our kitchen sink.
 "Your kitchen sink, if not cleaned daily, can actually be dirtier than your toilet seat.
 So make sure it does get a daily disinfect," Lynsey says. *Gulp...*